smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

 ### Trimming Data Area Values

 When \*DTAARA is specified for the Dynamic Variable Function Code, the second display format will be format R7, with fields that can be used to name the data area and its library location.
 The only other values that can be defined for data areas are the trim control numbers.
 A starting location and a length value can be typed.
 If both fields are left at zero, the value returned for the Dynamic Variable token will be the first 128 characters of the data area.

-:::info
+:::note Hint
 To fetch more than 128 characters from a big data area, use additional Dynamic Variables with the \*DTAARA function code, then enter a Trim Start number that is higher than 128 for the additional Dynamic Variables.
 To utilize the longer total string of data, enter two or more {TOKENS} in any LSAM automation tool fields that can support more than 128 characters.
 :::

 If either of the Trim control fields is set to a non-zero value, the other field could be left set to zero with the following results:

 - Start = 1, Length = 0: The whole data area, up to 128 bytes.
 - Start = 0, Length = \>0: The trim will start with byte 1, then